-Halloween, aka Samhain, was first celebrated in Ireland, around a thousand years ago, which is why so many of Halloween traditions – regardless of where you are in the world – are Irish.
+Halloween originated in Ireland as the Celtic festival of Samhain around a thousand years ago, which is why so many of Halloween traditions – regardless of where you are in the world – are Irish!

 Halloween was originally a pagan festival called “Samhain,” meaning “end of summer.”
 The Celts believed that on the eve of Halloween dead spirits would visit the mortal world.
 They lit bonfires to keep evil spirits away and dressed in disguises.